flutter/website/src/docs/cookbook/persistence/reading-writing-files.md

     [`getCacheDir()`]({{site.android-dev}}/reference/android/content/Context#getCacheDir())
     returns.
   * *Documents directory:* A directory for the app to store files that only it can access.
 The system clears the directory only when the app is deleted.
-    On iOS, this corresponds to `NSDocumentDirectory`.
+    On iOS, this corresponds to the `NSDocumentDirectory`.
     On Android, this is the `AppData` directory.

-In this case, you'll want to store information in the documents directory.
+This example stores information in the documents directory.
 You can find the path to the documents directory as follows:

 <!-- skip -->